MindscapeHQ/raygun4net/readme.txt

 Windows Store Apps (Windows 8.1 and Windows Phone 8.1)
 ====================

 In the App.xaml.cs constructor (or any central entry point in your application), call the static RaygunClient.Attach method using your API key.
-This will catch and send all unhandled exception to Raygun.io for you.
+This will catch and send all unhandled exception to Raygun for you.

 public App()
 {